Moberly, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • Infection

 Too often, people stereotype certain dog breeds.
 There are facts to back this up, but they're not always applicable.
-Every dog is able to bite a person.
-This can be attributed to the dog's environment and interaction with the victim.
+Any dog is able to bite a person.
+This can be caused by how the person interacts with the dog and the environment it was raised in.

 Breeds often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
-People have the same tendency to lash out others when they're scared or aggravated.
+The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
+People have the same tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Moberly, MO?

-A dog bite lawyer in Moberly, MO, will look into a variety of special and general damages.
+A dog bite lawyer in Moberly, MO, will look at a number of special and general damages.
 Some of these include:

-• Medical Expenses — You might be able to recover all expenses related to medical treatment caused by a dog bite.
-It is important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.
+• Medical Expenses — Victims might be able to recover all costs related to medical treatment caused by a dog bite.
+It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

 • Punitive Damages — Though rare, in some circumstances a victim can sue for punitive damages if the dog owner's conduct was intentional or extreme.